Skip to main content

 4. Falu routes the message(s) to the appropriate mobile network operator (MNO)/ service provider.

-5. The MNO sends a response back to Falu whether the message(s) can be sent to the recipient(s).
+5. The MNO sends a response back to Falu on whether the message(s) can be sent to the recipient(s).

-6. Internally, Falu updates its database and generates an event of the type message.sent that can be consumed by the organization’s web application.
+6. Internally, Falu updates its database and generates an event of the type message.sent that can be consumed by the organization's application.

 7. The MNO sends the message(s) to the recipient(s).